phenopackets/phenopacket-schema/docs/protobuf.rst

    sudo ldconfig # refresh shared library cache.

-You now should check if installation was sucessful
+You now should check if installation was successful

 .. code-block:: bash